Deploying Couchbase from Azure Marketplace

 - Review the summary and click OK to proceed to buy.

 You can also choose to Download the templates and parameters to deploy later with a script.Tip: Take a look at the sample templates and instructions to deploy the templates that are available here.
-Note that these templates are provided for testing purposes only and should not be used in production.
-They are not officially supported by Couchbase.
+Note that these templates are provided as a starting point for and may be customized as needed.
+Note that additional post deployment setup may be required.

 - On the final screen, you're presented with the Microsoft Azure and Couchbase End User License Agreements (EULA).
 Review the license agreements and click Purchase if you agree to the terms and conditions.

 - Deployment begins right after you click Purchase and is indicated by the blue Deploying Couchbase tile on your screen.
 You can click on the Deploying Couchbase tile to examine the progress closely.